magicink/btc-lerna/packages/btc-jest/README.md

 ### Usage

-To use the default configurations create a `jest.config.js` file in the root of your project.
+To use the default configurations create a `jest.config.ts` file in the root of your project.

 ```
-// jest.config.js
+// jest.config.ts
 module.exports = require('@brandontom/jest')
 ```

 ### Overriding the default configuration

-To override the default configuration, create a `jest.config.js` file in the root of your project.
+To override the default configuration, create a `jest.config.ts` file in the root of your project.

 ```
-// jest.config.js
+// jest.config.ts
 module.exports = Object.assign({}, require('@brandontom/jest'), {
   // Override default options here
 })